See the installation instructions if you are not familiar with the standard installation procedure of tarballs or RPMs.

 for small tests programs, or just for testing separate compilation.

-The exact details of using separate compilation are explained in a
+The exact details of using separate compilation are explained in a how to available at the Stratego website (documentation section).

 (Eelco Visser and Martin Bravenboer)